-- 2.7.9 Any taxi or private hire vehicle with a valid licence as of 2 November 2020 may be renewed, or transferred to a new vehicle, without having to meet the new vehicle requirements of sections 2.7.4 or 2.7.5 above. - 2.7.10 Once licensed as a wheelchair accessible vehicle, a taxi or private hire vehicle can only be replaced with a wheelchair accessible vehicle.
+- 2.7.9 Any taxi or private hire vehicle with a valid licence as at policy adoption date may be renewed, or transferred to a new vehicle, without having to meet the new vehicle requirements of sections 2.7.4 or 2.7.5 above. - 2.7.10 Once licensed as a wheelchair accessible vehicle, a taxi or private hire vehicle can only be replaced with a wheelchair accessible vehicle.